Video editing

 Video editing with ScreenPal

-The previous chapter dealt with creating a screen capture video using ScreenPal, but the programme can also be used to import a file created in another programme and edit it in the ScreenPal editor.
-It might help to have a browser window with the Helpdesk’s ScreenPal help page.
+The previous chapter dealt with creating a screen capture video using ScreenPal, but the software can also be used to import a video created elsewhere for editing with the ScreenPal editor.
+Use the Import-button on the front page to add a video from your computer to the list of available ScreenPal projects.

 P.6 Editing with ScreenPal – text equivalent